 Rockingham County: For many residents, the County Tax represents 10.39% of their tax bill.
-So if you pay \$8,000 in property taxes you are contributing approximately \$831 each year for County Government.
+So if you pay \$8,000 in property taxes you are contributing approximately \$830 each year for County Government.
 Our State Representatives are our representatives to Rockingham County Government.
-There are County Commissions' meetings open to the public every other year.
+There are County Commissions' meetings open to the public every other month of the year.